abiiranathan/solidc/README.md

 | `vec.h`        | Fast Vec2 and Vec3 vector ops with SIMD       |
 | `matrix.h`     | Fast Mat3 and Mat4 matrix ops with SIMD       |

+This is not an exhaustive list.
+See [Includes](./include) for a full list.
 ---

 ## 🧪 Example: Directory Walk